douggal/rope-intranet/README.md

 ## What is this project about?

 An exercise in programming in C#.
-Imagine a primative communication system consisting of wires strung between two tall buildings facing each other.
+Imagine a primative communication system consisting of wires strung between two tall buildings pictured as facing each other one on the left and other on the right.
 Each wire connects an office window of one building to an office window in the other.
 Given each test case scenario, count the number of times two wires intersect.